AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Neuroengineering
+- NeuroAI
-- Computational Neuroscience
+- Brain-Computer Interface
 - Artificial/Biological Intelligence